The spectrogram expansion of Wigner functions: Introduction

 \section{Introduction}

-Highly oscillatory functions $\psi \in L^2(\Rd)$, $d\geq 1$, play a prominent role in many areas of science, including quantum molecular dynamics, wave mechanics, and signal processing.
+Highly oscillatory functions $\psi \in L^2(\Rd)$, $d\geq 1$, play a prominent role in many areas of science, including quantum molecular dynamics, wave mechanics, and quantum optics.
 The semiclassical analysis and algorithmic simulation of such systems often requires a represention of $\psi$ on the classical phase space $T^*\Rd \cong\Rdd$.
 In this paper we construct novel phase space representations that are well-suited for numerical sampling purposes.

 As usual, we assume that $\psi$ is $L^2$-normalized and oscillates with frequencies of size $O(\eps^{-1})$, where $0<\eps \ll 1$ is a small parameter.
 Then, representing $\psi$ via its Wigner transform